 Whittaker out of fight vs. Gastelum at UFC 234

+The Nigerian-born Adesanya, 29, is considered one of the UFC’s most high-profile title contenders , with a spectacular fighting style that reminds many of the 43-year-old Silva in his prime.

+Also elevated on the card was the lightweight bout between American Lando Vannata and Brazilian Marcos Mariano, which Vannata won by submission near the end of the first round.
+Vannata improved to 10-3, two by no contest, while Mariano fell to 6-5.

-UFC president Dana White says the 29-year-old Whittaker, who has a record of 20-4, became ill Saturday night and complained of pain in his abdomen before being diagnosed at a hospital with a hernia.
+UFC president Dana White said the 28-year-old New Zealand-born Whittaker, who has a record of 20-4, became ill Saturday night and complained of pain in his abdomen before being diagnosed at a hospital with a hernia.
+White said Whittaker could have died if he went into the ring with such an injury.

 In a later statement, UFC said Whittaker had undergone emergency surgery due to a “severe abdominal injury.”